MiRGB/appium-automated-tests-for-opentasks-app/README.md

 The repository contains configuration for automatically running tests using GitHub Actions.
 After each push to the main branch (e.g., `main`), the tests will automatically run on selected devices.

+> 🔧 **Note:** During the initial setup, one of the test runs failed due to a timeout issue when executing Appium tests on BrowserStack.
+The timeout was too short for the cloud environment to fully initialize and run the tests.
+This was resolved by increasing the timeout in the next commit.
+Since then, all GitHub Actions runs have passed consistently.

 ### ⚙️ Advanced Configuration

 Environment Variables